Fire-safe cigarette: United States

 As of August 26, 2011, all 50 states and the District of Columbia had passed state legislation modeled on New York's original bill, mandating the sale of fire-safe cigarettes.
 State laws generally contain provisions permitting the sale of non-FSCs that have been tax-stamped by wholesalers and retailers in the state prior to the effective date of the state's FSC law.
 The laws require cigarettes to exhibit a greater likelihood of self-extinguishing using the E2187 test from ASTM International.
 The E2187 standard is cited in U.S. state legislation and is the basis for the fire-safe cigarette law in effect in Canada.
+The current edition of ASTM E2187 is the E2187-24 which was approved in June 2024 and published in July 2024.
+ASTM E2187 is a laboratory test focused on ignition of soft furnishings (e.g., bedding and upholstered furniture) and specifically states that it does not incorporate all factors required for real-world fire hazard or risk assessment.
 It is being considered for legislation in other countries.

 Canada

 On October 1, 2005, Canada became the first country to implement a nationwide cigarette fire safety standard.
-The law requires that all cigarettes manufactured in or imported into Canada must burn their full length no more than 25% of the time when tested using ASTM International method E2187-04: Standard Test Method for Measuring the Ignition Strength of Cigarettes.
-The law is based on the New York State legislation.
+Canadian consumer product requirements specify that cigarettes when being tested on 10 layers of filter paper, must burn their full length no more than 25% of the time according to the ISO 12863 (as amended from time to time).
 Each year in Canada, fires started by smokers' materials kill approximately 70 people and cause 300 injuries, according to a study conducted by the Canadian Association of Fire Chiefs.

 Europe

 On November 30, 2007, 27 EU states approved a European Commission proposal to require the tobacco industry to use fire-retardant paper in all cigarettes.
 The European Committee for Standardization said that these types of products would be universally available.
-In November 2010, the General Product Safety Directive (GPSD) Committee of the European Commission agreed the standard and reached the consensus that enforcement of the standard (including at the point of sale to consumers) would start “about 12 months from its publication by CEN” – around 17 November 2011, with publication of reference to the standard in the Official Journal of the European Union.
+In November 2010, the General Product Safety Directive (GPSD) Committee of the European Commission agreed the standard and reached the consensus that enforcement of the standard (including at the point of sale to consumers) would start "about 12 months from its publication by CEN" – around 17 November 2011, with publication of reference to the standard in the Official Journal of the European Union.
 The standard was implemented on that date.

 In the UK a proposal to ban the "old style" cigarettes in order to implement a fire-safe alternative was dropped as it is encompassed within the EU directive.
+In England by the end of March 2024, in the case of accidental dwelling fires, smoking materials were the ignition source in 6.6% but accounted for 25% of fire-related fatalities.

-West of Scotland MSP Stewart Maxwell was a long-time advocate of ‘fire-safer cigarettes’ and called for Scotland to take a lead in developing a European standard.
-Maxwell consistently called on the Scottish Government to use its influence to pressure the UK Government to ensure the introduction of ‘fire safer cigarettes’ as soon as possible.
+West of Scotland MSP Stewart Maxwell was a long-time advocate of 'fire-safer cigarettes' and called for Scotland to take a lead in developing a European standard.
+Maxwell consistently called on the Scottish Government to use its influence to pressure the UK Government to ensure the introduction of 'fire safer cigarettes' as soon as possible.